yasirdar19/Bakery-Webiste-Project-2/README.md

-# BakeryWebsite
+# 🥐 BakeryWebsite

-## 🥐 Project Overview
+## 📌 Project Overview
 BakeryWebsite is a front-end website for a local pastry shop.
-The site introduces the bakery, showcases featured products, and provides ways for customers to connect with the business.
-It is built using standard web technologies and focuses on clean layout, visuals, and navigation.
+The website introduces the bakery, showcases featured products, and provides users with an interactive shopping cart experience.
+It is built using standard web technologies and focuses on clean design, smooth navigation, and user-friendly interaction.

+---

 ## 🌐 Website Sections

-### Navigation Bar
+### 🧭 Navigation Bar
-- Logo displayed
+- Bakery logo displayed
 - Menu links:
   - Home
   - Shop
   - About Us
-  - Cart
+  - Cart (with item counter)

+---

-###  Banner Section
+### 🎯 Banner Section
 - Large introductory heading
-- Visual image
+- Featured hero image
-- Highlights the bakery’s brand and theme
+- Highlights the bakery’s brand theme and atmosphere

+---

-### Products Section
+### 🍰 Products Section
-- Displays bakery items using images
+- Displays bakery items using images and descriptions
 - Includes pastries, drinks, and platters
+- Each item has:
+  - Product title
+  - Price
-- Designed to visually showcase products
+  - **Add to Cart** button

+---

+### 🛒 Shopping Cart
+- Interactive cart system
+- Add items directly from product cards
+- Cart counter updates dynamically
+- View cart popup with:
+  - Selected items
+  - Total price
+  - Clear Cart button
+  - Checkout button

+---

+### 📩 Newsletter Section
+- Email subscription input
+- Subscribe button for customer engagement

+---

-### Contact & Social Media
+### 🔗 Contact & Social Media
-- Social media icons included
+- Social media icons included:
+  - LinkedIn
+  - Twitter/X
+  - Facebook
+  - YouTube
-- Allows users to connect with the bakery online
+- Helps users connect with the bakery online

+---

 ## 🛠️ Technologies Used
 - HTML5
 - CSS3
+- JavaScript (DOM Manipulation & Cart Logic)

+---

 ## 🎨 Assets
-All images and icons used on the website are stored in the `assets` folder and linked in the HTML file.
+All images and icons used in the website are stored inside the `assets` folder and linked within the HTML file.

+---

 ## 👨‍🍳 Authors
 - Yasir
 - Landon